 Understanding the difference between PRP, OPRP & CCP

-You would be familiar with Prerequisite Program (PRP) and Critical Control Point (CCP) which stems from HACCP (Hazard Analysis and Critical Control Point), a risk assessment management tool designed by the Pillsbury Company in collaboration with NASA in the 1960’s to help identify specific hazards within processes, determine their significance and develop appropriate controls to ensure they do not reach the consumer (or astronaut).
+You would be familiar with Prerequisite Program (PRP) and Critical Control Point (CCP), which stems from HACCP (Hazard Analysis and Critical Control Point), These stem from HACCP (Hazard Analysis and Critical Control Point), a strategic risk assessment tool crafted by the Pillsbury Company alongside NASA in the 1960s.
+This tool aims to pinpoint specific hazards within processes, assess their importance, and devise effective controls to ensure such hazards don’t make it to the consumer – or astronaut, as the case may be.

-You will have heard the term Operational Prerequisite Program (oPRP) if your food safety system has been based on the ISO 22000.
+You might also have encountered the term Operational Prerequisite Program (oPRP), especially if your food safety management aligns with the ISO 22000 standards.

 The purpose of risk assessment and management